-What Should I Know about My Period when Taking Drospirenone and Ethinyl Estradiol Tablets?
+What Should I Know about My Period when Taking Nikki?

-Irregular vaginal bleeding or spotting may occur while you are taking drospirenone and ethinyl estradiol tablets.
+Irregular vaginal bleeding or spotting may occur while you are taking Nikki.
 Irregular bleeding may vary from slight staining between menstrual periods to breakthrough bleeding, which is a flow much like a regular period.
 Irregular bleeding occurs most often during the first few months of oral contraceptive use, but may also occur after you have been taking the pill for some time.
 Such bleeding may be temporary and usually does not indicate any serious problems.
 It is important to continue taking your pills on schedule.
 If the bleeding occurs in more than one cycle, is unusually heavy, or lasts for more than a few days, call your healthcare provider.

-Some women may not have a menstrual period but this should not be cause for alarm as long has you have taken the pills regularly on time.
+Some women may not have a menstrual period but this should not be cause for alarm as long has you have taken the pills according to direction.

-What if I Miss My Scheduled Period when Taking Drospirenone and Ethinyl Estradiol Tablets?
+What if I Miss My Scheduled Period when Taking Nikki?

 It is not uncommon to miss your period.
-However, if you miss two periods in a row or miss one period when you have not taken your birth control pills regularly on time, call your healthcare provider.
+However, if you miss two periods in a row or miss one period when you have not taken your birth control pills according to directions, call your healthcare provider.
 Also notify your healthcare provider if you have symptoms of pregnancy such as morning sickness or unusual breast tenderness.
 It is important that your healthcare provider checks you to find out if you are pregnant.
-Stop taking drospirenone and ethinyl estradiol tablets if you are pregnant.
+Stop taking Nikki if you are pregnant.

-What if I Want to Become Pregnant?
+What If I Want to Become Pregnant?